FrankM1/docs/content/concepts/custom-schedulers.md

 ---
 title: "Custom Schedulers"
-meta_title: "Custom Scheduler Modules for Ghost"
+meta_title: "Custom Scheduler Modules for Qazana"
-meta_description: "Discover how to use a custom adapter for scheduling content on your Ghost publication ⏰"
+meta_description: "Discover how to use a custom adapter for scheduling content on your Qazana publication ⏰"
 keywords:
     - schedulers
     - concepts
     - ghost
     - publishing
 sidebar: "concepts"
 ---

-Ghost installs a default adapter for scheduling, or you can use a custom scheduling module instead.
+Qazana installs a default adapter for scheduling, or you can use a custom scheduling module instead.

 ## Overview

-The default scheduling adapter in Ghost is configured by default.
-Once you run Ghost, the scheduling feature is ready to use once you have installed Ghost on your server.
-Scheduling posts can be accessed within individual posts in the editor within Ghost admin.
+The default scheduling adapter in Qazana is configured by default.
+Once you run Qazana, the scheduling feature is ready to use once you have installed Qazana on your server.
+Scheduling posts can be accessed within individual posts in the editor within Qazana admin.

 It's possible to use a custom scheduling module instead of the default adapter.
 This can be useful when:

 * You have a cache in front of your site and the default adapter is not able to clear a cache entry